NWG vs. HSBA, BNC, BARC, LLOY, RKT, COB, BUR, BCG, BOY, and TRST

 NatWest Group vs. Its Competitors

-HSBC (LON:HSBA) and NatWest Group (LON:NWG) are both large-cap financial services companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their institutional ownership, analyst recommendations, valuation, dividends, risk, profitability, earnings and media sentiment.
+HSBC (LON:HSBA) and NatWest Group (LON:NWG) are both large-cap financial services companies, but which is the better stock?
+We will compare the two companies based on the strength of their institutional ownership, media sentiment, dividends, earnings, risk, analyst recommendations, profitability and valuation.

-28.2% of HSBC shares are owned by institutional investors.
-Comparatively, 25.5% of NatWest Group shares are owned by institutional investors.
-0.1% of HSBC shares are owned by company insiders.
-Comparatively, 0.2% of NatWest Group shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+28.2% of HSBC shares are held by institutional investors.
+Comparatively, 25.5% of NatWest Group shares are held by institutional investors.
+0.1% of HSBC shares are held by company insiders.
+Comparatively, 0.2% of NatWest Group shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

 HSBC has a net margin of 34.63% compared to NatWest Group's net margin of 18.21%.
 NatWest Group's return on equity of 13.29% beat HSBC's return on equity.